-Call For Papers (CFP) is open until August 26th!
-Go Submit!
+Call For Papers (CFP) is now closed

 In true Security B-Sides (BSides) form, BSides Wellington is a community security conference.
 What better way to pay tribute to that community than inviting consultants, hackers, hobbyists, academics, students, and public-sector type folks to a conference hall to share their ideas, experiences and knowledge?